'Massive scars': Germany's Uniper posts record 40 bln euro net loss | Headlines

 'Massive scars': Germany's Uniper posts record 40 bln euro net loss

-Soon-to-be-nationalized gas importer Uniper reported a record 40 billion euro ($39.3 billion) net loss, among the biggest in German corporate history, reflecting expected future losses in the wake of Russia's move to stop its supplies.
+Soon-to-be-nationalized gas importer Uniper reported a record 40 billion euro ($39.3 billion) net loss in the first nine months of this year, the biggest in German corporate history after Russia stopped its supplies.

 - Country: